Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks

 \section{System Model and Problem Formulation}

 In this section, we elaborate on the system model from both downlink energy transmission phase and uplink information transmission phase.
-As shown in Fig. \ref{system}, a wireless power communication HSR IoT system aided by double IRSs is considered in our work.
+As shown in Fig. \ref{system}, a wireless power HSR multimedia sensing network aided by double IRSs is considered in our work.
 For the sake of simplicity of problem formulation, we don’t consider the BS/device handover problem when train travels across cells.
-Subsequently, a latency-minimization problem is formulated for our IRS-aided HSR IoT system, detailed as follows.
+Subsequently, a latency-minimization problem is formulated for our IRS-aided HSR multimedia sensing network.